hiarindam/document-image-classification-TL-SG/README.md

 This research work has been made available [here](https://arxiv.org/abs/1801.09321).

-This page is published with intention to provide source code and region based pre-trained models for document image classification.<Enter>
+This page is published with intention to provide source code and region based pre-trained models for document image classification or document structure learning.<Enter>

 Please cite our work if you find it useful for you research. <Enter>